 To save money, buy an annual pass that allows you to park in multiple locations without paying extra charges.

-For instance, a Federal Parks Annual pass will save you almost 50% of what you would have paid if you booked each campsite individually.
+For instance, some National Park Passes can save you almost 50% of what you would have paid if you booked each campsite individually.
+[See NPS for details]

 You will need to pay a toll on several roads in the US.
 In some cases, toll roads are unavoidable.
 You have to deal with it.
 If there is a way you can avoid a toll road safely, do so.